Skip to main content

 DVT Clinic

-This is a haematology run outpatient service for local GPs, unscheduled care and outpatient clinics in the Cardiff and Vale UHB area, who have patients that present with symptoms of a suspected lower limb DVT.
+This is a haematology run outpatient service for local GPs, unscheduled care and outpatient clinics in the Cardiff and Vale UHB area, who have patients that present with symptoms of a suspected lower limb or upper limb DVT.

-The clinician can phone and get an appointment for his patient either the same or next working day.
-The patient will be assessed by a DVT specialist nurse, a Doppler Scan performed and the patient treated if a DVT is found.
+The referring doctor can call and arrange an appointment for the same day or next working day depending on availability.
+The patient will be assessed by a DVT specialist nurse, then a Doppler Scan performed and the patient treated if a DVT is found.

 Contact details